steanthos/steanthos/README.md

 # Hi, I'm Stefano :wave:
-I'm an aspiring self-taught Web Developer based in Italy, interested in building new
+I'm an aspiring self-taught Full Stack Web Developer based in Italy, interested
-and amazing things on the Web.
-As I continue my journey I'm looking
+in building new and amazing things on the Web.
+As I continue my journey
-for new opportunities in the Tech Industry.
+I'm looking for new opportunities in the Tech Industry.

 ## My Skills :hammer_and_wrench:
 ![Bash](https://img.shields.io/badge/Bash-4EAA25?logo=gnubash&logoColor=white&style=for-the-badge)